Banged to rights.

 The organisations and agencies responsible for running the programme were asked to write letters of commendation.
 In essence, asked to mark their own homework and determine future investment.

-The professor then looked into the background of the thousands of teenage participants before the visit and found many of them were not delinquent before, so how solid was the assertion that they had changed their behaviour?
+The professor then looked into the background of the thousands of teenage participants before the visit.
+They found many of them were not delinquent before, so how solid was the assertion that they had changed their behaviour?

 Finally, the questionnaires to parents were often sent out within a few weeks of the prison visit and only the ones who responded were included in the data.
 So it was entirely plausible that only the parents of kids who had shown a positive response to the visit actually bothered to fill them in.